8 Wonderful Things to Do in Kotor and Surroundings in 2025

 As soon as you step foot outside the walls of Kotor, you’ll be offered boat tours around the bay.
 Take the offer!
 Doing a boat tour is one of the best ways to experience the bay of Kotor, not to mention a fun one if you get the right Captain.

 You have quite a few options to choose from, but two of them are the most popular.
-A shorter one of one hour and a half includes visits to the island Our Lady of the Rock and the town of Perast for 15€.
+The short 1.5-hour one includes visits to the island Our Lady of the Rock and the town of Perast for 15€.

-But my recommendation is to do the three-hour tour that will take you out of the bay, to the so-called Blue Cave.
-There you can swim in crystal clear waters that will make you feel like you’re in a tropical destination or some remote little Greek island, but with far fewer people.
+However, I recommend choosing the three-hour tour that will take you out of the bay to the so-called Blue Cave.
+There you can swim in crystal-clear waters that will make you feel like you’re in a tropical destination or some remote little Greek island, but with far fewer people.

 Bay of Kotor

-On the way to the cave, you’ll pass by Mamula island, once a prison and concentration camp.
-The island has sadly been recently bought by some Russian billionaire who is building a five-star hotel with casino and whatnot.
+On the way to the cave, you’ll pass by Mamula Island, once a prison and concentration camp.
+The island has sadly been recently bought by a Russian billionaire who is building a five-star hotel with a casino and whatnot.
 I’ll skip the polemic on this one and move on.

 Before leaving the bay, you will also enter one of the tunnels excavated in the side of the cliff.
 These used to be hideouts for submarines and were built by the Yugoslav army.
 Quite a spooky sight if you ask me, but definitely cool to see.